vippsas/management-api/management-api-guide.md

 [typical reason for delays](https://developer.vippsmobilepay.com/docs/partner/#typical-reasons-for-delays).

-We have made as many of the fields as possible optional, but please try to send as much as possible, to make it easy for the merchant
+We have made as many of the fields as possible optional, but please try to send as much as possible, to make it easy for the merchant.

 **Please note:** The merchant can not change the information provided by the partner, so if something needs to be corrected, the merchant must contact the partner to have